timbo-de-sosa/Bloodborne5e/MeleeWeapons.md

 - You lose your weapon
 - You fail a concentration check (e.g. you are damaged and fail your Constituion saving throw)

+Notes:
-Note: If the hunter has a bonus action that allows them to perform an attack as part of an Attack action, they may perform this attack before beginning the charge.
+- If the hunter has a bonus action that allows them to perform an attack as part of an Attack action, they may perform this attack before beginning the charge.
+- Concentrating on a charge attack is similar to concentrating on a spell but not the same, and you maybe concentrate on both at once if you want to get wild.

 ### Serrated
 The weapon has sharp, blood-letting teeth, effective at drawing the blood of beasts.